daormar/debasher/doc/design_doc_resident.md

 copy taken at the capture and held only while a round is open (see "capture" above), and the checkpoint field the copy is written to when the round closes.
 The table names the three for each concept, which this glossary already
-defines: it is not redefined here.
-It lists what the code holds today: as step 5 adds the outbound backlog (5.4), a row joins it. `Supervisor`'s own bookkeeping (which nodes are down, how many times each has been relaunched) is a separate concern, covered in section 4.
+defines: it is not redefined here. `Supervisor`'s own bookkeeping (which nodes are down, how many times each has been relaunched) is a separate concern, covered in section 4.

 | Concept                | Live            | Held during an open round  | Checkpoint field |
 | ---------------------- | --------------- | -------------------------- | ---------------- |